fivdi/i2c-bus/README.md

 ## i2c-bus

-**i2c-bus is io.js and Node.js compatable**

-I2C serial computer bus access on Linux boards such as the Raspberry Pi or BeagleBone Black.
+I2C serial bus access with **io.js** or **Node.js** on Linux boards like the Raspberry Pi, Raspberry Pi 2, BeagleBone, or BeagleBone Black.
 All methods have asynchronous and synchronous forms.

 ## Installation